-4.9.1 For contracts with an estimated value greater than £50,000, up to the EU threshold limits, a more formal tender process will apply.
-All such tenders are conducted through Contract Finder, an electronic government portal.
+4.9.1 For contracts with an estimated value greater than £50,000, up to Cabinet Office set threshold limits, a more formal tender process will apply.
+All such tenders are conducted through Contract Finder, an electronic government portal, or from a relevant and appropriate framework.

-4.10 EU Procedures
+4.10 Above Threshold Procedures

-- 4.10.1 The Head of Purchasing & Supply will have responsibility for the management of all procurement exercises where the expenditure is above the EU thresholds and the laid down EU procedures shall be followed. - 4.10.2 All purchases exceeding £25,000 are to be conducted by the Purchasing Department working in collaboration with the budget holder and other relevant stakeholders.

-4.10.3 All purchase orders shall be subject to two approvers as detailed below:
+- 4.10.1 The Category Procurement Manager will have responsibility for the management of all procurement exercises where the expenditure is above the set thresholds and the laid down Public Contracts Regulations 2015 shall be followed. - 4.10.2 All purchases exceeding £25,000 are to be conducted by the Purchasing Department working in collaboration with the budget holder and other relevant stakeholders. - 4.10.3 All purchase orders shall be subject to two approvers as detailed below: